 As for the technology used, Sonic travel toothbrushes are the most efficient.
 They can remove up to 5x more plaque, build-up calculus, and stains compared to manual brushes, and the number of strokes per minute might reach 40,000-45,000.
 Sonic brushes deliver gentle pulsations and, thus, are suitable for people with sensitive teeth and enamel.
 Still, most novice users do need some time to get used to sonic pulsations.

 Some brushes have only one cleaning mode, while others have multiple settings.
 If you have sensitive teeth, you should opt for those models with gentle cleaning settings.
 Usually, high-end models also allow you to choose gum massage mode, polishing mode, whitening mode, as well as different speed and intensity levels.
 However, if you need a simple brush for occasional use during trips, we see no reason to overpay for extra frills.

 Typically, most electric toothbrushes are powered by built-in batteries and come with stylish charging stations that can double as stands.
 And if you're planning a long trip to another country, make sure that your brush supports dual voltage.
 Yet, if you don't want to be tied to the mains during your trips, you can take a look at the models that use AAA replaceable batteries.
 Although they are more costly in maintenance and require frequent battery replacement, they will fully make up for it in situations where the mains power supply is an issue.
 No wonder AAA battery-operated models are often used by hikers and campers.

 Here the size of a handle and the set of additional brushing heads matter.
 For example, if you need an ultra-portable model that can be easily tossed in your purse, you can find mini brushes that are as slim as markers.
 Special vented caps or travel cases also add to the convenience of use.
-They allow you to safely store the brushes inside your travel bags.
+They allow you to neatly and hygienically store the brushes and heads for them inside your travel bags.
+Also, they prevent damage.